django/channels/docs/tutorial/part_2.rst

 The ``URLRouter`` will examine the HTTP path of the connection to route it to a particular consumer, based on the provided ``url`` patterns.

-Let’s verify that the consumer for the ``/ws/chat/ROOM_NAME/`` path works.
+Let's verify that the consumer for the ``/ws/chat/ROOM_NAME/`` path works.
 Start the Channels development server::

     $ python3 manage.py runserver